 - A single event that produces multiple highly fragmented remains; and

-- Protracted and/or complex fatality scenarios (i.e. building collapse, water recovery).
+- Protracted and/or complex fatality scenarios (e.g., building collapse, water recovery).

 The identification of the victim may also impact the court when determining standing, resolving disputes, and any civil considerations resulting from the District’s action that affects the decedent’s remains and next-of-kin rights.

 The OCME staff includes board certified forensic pathologists who determine cause and manner of death.
-In instances of a mass fatality incident, the OCME may utilize non-staff physicians to assist with these functions.
+In mass fatality incidents, the OCME may utilize non-staff physicians to assist with these functions.
 D.C.
 Official Code § 5-1410.